FAQs

 • Any limitations on the number of visits per calendar year

-My physical office is located at 226 Chestnut Street, Suite 215, Kane, PA 16735
+• My physical office is located at 226 Chestnut Street, Kane, PA, and I welcome in-person sessions.

-If you are connecting on a desktop or laptop computer, you will receive a link via email the day before the session.
+• If you are connecting on a desktop or laptop computer, you will receive a link via email the day before the session.
 If you are connecting on a mobile device (tablet or phone), you will need to download the free app Telehealth for Simple Practice from the App store.

 The security of your personal information is very important, so I ask that you agree to take reasonable steps to ensure the security of communications.
 These involve: